Lubar Emerging Technology Center

 (3) Silhouette Cameo 3 12” Digital Cutters

 Immersive Technology uses Virtual Reality and Augmented Reality to create compelling user experiences through digital display.
-The Emerging Technology Center has all three of the major VR platforms present in the lab, as well as Microsoft Hololens, ambisonic microphones and 360 degree video cameras with stitching software.
+The Lubar ETC has all three of the major VR platforms present in the lab, as well as Microsoft Hololens, ambisonic microphones and 360 degree video cameras with stitching software.

 (1) HTC Vive Virtual Reality Headset